sbl-sdsc/mmtf-pyspark/docs/MacLinuxInstallation.md

 ### Install mmtfPyspark
 If you do not have anaconda installed, all the following `pip ...` should be replaced with `python -m pip ...`

+If you have both python 2 and python 3 installed, replace all the following `python ...` with `python3 ...`

 To install mmtfPyspark, make sure you have pip installed:

 ```